-These hosted programs are designed to bring the local community together with humanities perspectives to discuss and think about Hawai‘i’s recent history regarding large-scale public projects and the use of sacred lands and places and the people who claim them.
-The aim of TALK is to engage multiple viewpoints by bringing awareness and raising questions to generate more knowledge about the Hawai‘i Interstate H-3 project, which remains as one of the most contested projects in Hawai‘i and serves as a timely reminder of current ones.
+These hosted programs were designed to bring the local community together with humanities perspectives to discuss and think about Hawai‘i’s recent history regarding large-scale public projects and the use of sacred lands and places and the people who claim them.
+The aim of TALK was to engage multiple viewpoints by bringing awareness and raising questions to generate more knowledge about the Hawai‘i Interstate H-3 project, which remains as one of the most contested projects in Hawai‘i and serves as a timely reminder of current ones.

 The opportunity to discuss these issues will help to understand and uncover what was literally covered over, or displaced, and finally dismantled, to complete the Hawai‘i Interstate H-3 Highway, formally known as the John A. Burns Freeway.

-Ē Luku Wale Ē serves several significant functions: to photo-document sacred sites, as they were and as they are erased; to tell the history of a massive engineering project that created the H-3 freeway–a route that traverses people and cars from Hālawa Valley through the Ko‘olau range, emerging above Ha‘ikū Valley, winding its way down into Kāne‘ohe; and to visually and verbally lament the loss of what was and what had deep meaning to Native Hawaiians.
+Ē Luku Wale Ē serves several significant functions: to photo-document sacred sites, as they were and as they are erased; to tell the history of a massive engineering project that created the H-3 freeway–a route that traverses people and cars from Hālawa Valley through the Ko‘olau range, emerging above Ha‘ikū Valley, winding its way down into Kāne‘ohe; and to visually and verbally lament the loss of what was and what had deep meaning to Native Hawaiians

 For the first TALK program, the following photographers and contributors who worked on Ē Luke Wale Ē shared their experiences and expanded upon their research and contributions.
 Vocal artist Aaron Salā gave voice to the kanikau.

 Mark Hamasaki, photographer